Mocetta Motzetta – Valle d’Aosta

 Jambon de Bosses DOP – Valle d’Aosta

 Valle d’Aosta Jambon de Bosses belongs to the category of salt-cured and naturally aged uncooked meats, or “salumi.”
 A Valle d’Aosta Jambon de Bosses will weigh at least 7 kilos.
 The ham is partly flattened by natural methods and tied in the middle by a string that passes through a hole drilled in the leg’s upper end.
-The meat tends to have a wine-red color and a fibrous texture.
+The mAs a result, it tends to have a wine-red color and a fibrous texture.

 Salsicia Valdostana – Valle d’Aosta

-The pork and beef are chopped and flavored, mixed and stuffed in natural casings before they are put out to dry.
+The pork and beef are chopped and flavored, mixed, and stuffed in natural casings before being put out to dry.